 - Take a photo if it's safe and possible to do so

-After you have discovered the waste and done the above, you can then report it to us by completing or by using the following methods:
+After you have discovered the waste and done the above, you can then report it to us by completing the Report illegal dumping online form or by using the following methods:

 - Using the Contact the service form below